is a deficiency in kidney function. Kidneys clean waste from the blood. The waste then passes out of the body in urine.

 Having a kidney transplantCounseling for you and your family about dialysis and/or transplant options

-To help reduce your chance of chronic kidney failure, take the following steps: Get a physical exam every year that includes a urine test to monitor your kidney's health.Do not smoke.
-Stop smoking if you are a smoker.Maintain a healthy weight.Drink water and other fluids to stay hydrated.People who have diabetes, previously known kidney disease, high blood pressure, or are over the age of 60 should be screened regularly for kidney disease.People with a family history of kidney disease should also be screened regularly.
+To help reduce your chance of chronic renal failure: Get a physical exam every year that includes a urine test to monitor your kidney's health.If you smoke, talk to your doctor about how you can successfully quit..Maintain a healthy weight.Drink water and other fluids to stay hydrated.People who have diabetes, previously known kidney disease, high blood pressure, or are over the age of 60 should be screened regularly for kidney disease.People with a family history of kidney disease should also be screened regularly.